oracle-livelabs/adb/shared/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 - `SET_LIST`: Specifies `SETTING_LIST`.

-- `TARGET_COLUMN_NAME`:  For a supervised model, that is, where we have a known outcome. the target column in the build data.
+- `TARGET_COLUMN_NAME`:  For a supervised model, that is, where we have a known outcome.
+This is the target column in the build data.
 In this case, it is the column for insufficient funds events.

 These settings are described in [`DBMS_DATA_MINING.CREATE_MODEL2 Procedure`](https://docs.oracle.com/en/database/oracle/oracle-database/23/arpls/DBMS_DATA_MINING.html#GUID-560517E9-646A-4C20-8814-63FDA763BFD9).